chipgpt/full-stack-saas-mcp/README.md

 - [x] ~~Add SES email management for production SES access~~ Add Mailgun email for sending emails
 - [x] Add a paid account tier (most likely using Stripe as the payment gateway)
-- [ ] Add a propper logging utility that works better with AWS CloudWatch.
+- [ ] Add a proper logging utility that works better with AWS CloudWatch.
 - [ ] Add Alarms/Alerts for cloud deployments to be proactive about issues.
 - [ ] Auto-Generate REST API Documentation.
 - [ ] Support for Amazon RDS + Proxy (had trouble getting it working with Sequelize, didn't feel like finding a new ORM)